mjourard/meal-manager/deploy/terraform/README.md

 2. **Fly.io deployment failures**: Check logs with `fly logs`
 3. **Terraform state issues**: Ensure your S3 bucket and DynamoDB table are correctly configured
 4. **Render custom domain issues**: Check the verification status in the Render dashboard and make sure DNS propagation has completed
+5. **Docker image issues**: Check the GitHub Actions workflow runs for any build or push errors

 For more detailed debugging information, see the [DEBUGGING.md](../../DEBUGGING.md) file in the repository root.